PapenfussLab/gridss/Readme.md

 GRIDSS is fundamentally a structural variation breakpoint caller.
 Variants are output as VCF breakends.
 Each call is a breakpoint consisting of two breakends, one from location A to location B, and a reciprocal record from location B back to A. Note that although each record fully defines the call, the VCF format requires both breakends to be written as separate records.

-To assist in downstream analysis, the StructuralVariantAnnotation R package (https://github.com/PapenfussLab/StructuralVariantAnnotation) is strongly recommended.
+To assist in downstream analysis, the `StructuralVariantAnnotation` R BioConductor package is strongly recommended.
 Operations such as variant filter, annotation and exporting to other formats such as BEDPE can be easily accomplished using this package in conjuction with the BioConductor annotation packages.

 ## Quality score